-In part B, enter details of uncancelled (previous) passport that you are presenting.
+In part B, enter details of all uncancelled passports that you are presenting.

 A cancelled passport has the top right-hand corner of the cover cut off.
-An uncancelled passport has not been cancelled by its issuing authority (British Overseas Territories).
+An uncancelled passport has not been cancelled unless by its issuing authority.
 This may include:

-- an expired passport (in other words one that has run out, see below); - passports you are or were included on (for example, as a child); and - passports issued to you by other British Overseas Territories.
+- an expired passport (in other words one that has run out); - passports you are or were included on (for example, as a child); and - passports issued to you by any country (including British passports).